 26. How does being able to reconcile in a marriage affect ministry?

-27. What distracts you from cleaving to your mate?
+27. What distracts you from cleaving to your spouse?

-28. How are you investing in the life of your mate?
+28. How are you investing in the life of your partner?

 29. How does Christian community affect marriage?
 What if it is wishy-washy, bland and fake?
 What if it is real?
 Can you distinguish between the two?
 Are you willing to change to accommodate in this area?